 Never underestimate the power of a selfie.
 The best way to build your personal branding is to stand in front of the camera and show your face!
 It’s difficult (near impossible) to create a personal brand without the person.

 One thing to mention is that, if you are presenting yourself as an AV influencer, that your AV needs to be up to scratch.

 “I took an image with my TV in the background and an HDMI cable hanging down.
 I still don’t hear the end of it…” – Chris Neto.

 Utilise every part of your image to help you stand out on your feed.
 Wear something memorable, whether it is pink shoelaces (like Chris Neto at the event) or a quirky branded t-shirt.

 That isn’t to say that each of your images needs to be constructed with your outfit well thought out.
 The spontaneous selfie in front of an LED wall, or a selfie with another AV influencer at an event can be off the cuff.

 If you are stuck for ideas on what to post, why not join in a random hashtag.
-Share your everyday bag contents with the hashtag #EBC and let people know what you take with you when you leave for work.
+Share your everyday carry with the hashtag #EDC and let people know what you take with you when you leave for work.